Richard L. Disney

 Richard Lester Disney (June 6, 1887 – February 17, 1976) was a judge of the United States Tax Court from 1936 to 1951.

 Early life, education, and career

 Born in Richland, Kansas, he was the brother of future-Congressman Wesley E. Disney.
 Disney was a Rhodes Scholar, and received a Bachelor of Arts in Jurisprudence from the University of Oxford in 1912.
-Disney served two terms in the Kansas House of Representatives, from 1914 to 1917, later moving to Oklahoma, where he entered the practice of law.
+After moving to Oklahoma, where he entered the practice of law, Disney served two terms in the Oklahoma House of Representatives, representing Muskogee County as a Democrat from 1914 to 1917.

 Judicial service and later life

 In 1936, President Franklin D. Roosevelt nominated Disney to a seat on the United States Board of Tax Appeals.
 At the time, Disney was himself a candidate for a seat in the United States Congress, from which he indicated he would not withdraw until confirmed by the U.S. Senate for the Board of Tax Appeals appointment.
 Disney was reappointed to President Harry S. Truman, and retired from the United States Tax Court effective December 31, 1951.
 He thereafter "headed the Rhodes Scholarship Committee in Oklahoma for a generation".